Tower in Dungeness, Kent

 Kitchen area, electric oven and hob, two fridges with ice box each, compact dishwasher.

-Family room (sleeps 3), double bed, single bed and open plan bathroom, no doors and only a partial wall, curtain partition separate bathroom and bedroom area.
+Family room (sleeps 3), double bed, single bed and open plan bathroom, no doors and only a partial wall, curtain partition separate bathroom including a bath and handheld shower and bedroom area.

-Sitting room, with gallery views of the sea, access available to the slim balcony view point, built in seating and armchairs for 6, log burner, iMac computer (TV accessible via this devise).
+Sitting room, with gallery views of the sea, access available to the slim balcony view point, built in seating and armchairs for 6, log burner (startup logs provided from October to March), iMac computer (TV accessible via this devise).

 Compact tower bedroom space, double bed (sleeps 2).
 Door to balcony with 2 exterior loungers

 Patio area running directly onto the beach.
 Please feel free to bring your own BBQ to the property but unfortunately one is not supplied.